Schedule Revenue Over Time In Salesforce

 Your product revenue schedule defines how you expect to realize the revenue over time.
 Perhaps you’ve even made some manual adjustments to get it spot-on.

 But suppose the site re-fit program doesn’t proceed as fast as planned.
 Now, five months into the contract, the account manager updates the Forecast Amount based on the latest information.

-Perhaps she even needs to add several new monthly schedules in order to extend the timeframe.
+Perhaps she even needs to add several new monthly schedules to extend the timeframe.

 Opportunity level summary

 At all times, essential revenue schedule values are summarized back on the opportunity.
-This include the Revenue Amount, the latest Forecast Amount and the number of schedules.
+These updates include the Revenue Amount, the latest Forecast Amount and the number of schedules.

-This means salespeople can quickly and easily view the latest key metrics about the opportunity.
+Consequently, this means salespeople can quickly and easily view the latest critical metrics about the opportunity.